-All students must apply for graduation in their last fall semester by the date posted in the academic calendar.
+All students must apply for graduation in the summer term prior to their expected participation in commencement (usually three terms).
+The due date for graduation applications is published in the Academic Calendar.
 Applications for graduation notify the Registrar to review the student's transcript to determine that all degree requirements have been met.
 Application also alerts the Office of the Registrar to include the student in all communications regarding graduation and to order diplomas and regalia for each student.